Author, Mike Smith

 You don’t need to build a spreadsheet or use a complex formula.

 Just find out how what your Euro amount will give you in Pounds net of all fees.
 Write it down and compare.
 The biggest number wins.

-Make sure you carry out any comparison at roughly the same time.
+Make sure you carry out any exchange rate comparison at roughly the same time.